 Is permission required for your proposed development?

 Certain small developments do not require permission.
-If you have doubts, or if you would like formal confirmation that a development does not require planning permission and is lawful, you should apply for a Lawful development certificates.
+If you have doubts, or if you would like formal confirmation that a development does not require planning permission and is lawful, you should apply for a Certificate of Lawful Development.

 The Planning Portal Interactive House, provides a visual guide to the permitted development rights for houses.

-- Go to Interactive Mapping Online, below, and launch the service.
+- Go to Interactive Mapping Online, (link below) and launch the service.

 - Enter your address or postcode in the "Search for an Address" box and click on the Search button.